theogroup/ogroup.net/src/_drafts/customers-wear-your-brand-values.md

 sections:
   - text_markdown: >-
-      One of the local models who backed out of the upcoming D&G show in China posted on social media<br>after the brand came out with an apology (which somehow never used the word “sorry”) saying “ Be<br>sure that from now on, no one from China (and probably the whole world” will ever purchase anything<br>from your brand.
+      One of the local models who backed out of the upcoming D&G show in China posted on social media after the brand came out with an apology (which somehow never used the word “sorry”) saying “ Be sure that from now on, no one from China (and probably the whole world” will ever purchase anything from your brand.
 Sucks right?
-You thought you would make money by coming to China and by<br>holding a show while being so disrespectful and racist?
-You got it all wrong because we aren’t dumb<br>when you say you love China. you don’t love China, you love money.
-China is rich yes but China is<br>rich in its values, its culture and its people and they won’t spend a penny on a brand that does not<br>respect that.”
+You thought you would make money by coming to China and by holding a show while being so disrespectful and racist?
+      You got it all wrong because we aren’t dumb when you say you love China. you don’t love China, you love money.
+China is rich yes but China is rich in its values, its culture and its people and they won’t spend a penny on a brand that does not respect that.”
 Ouch.
     single_image: >-
       /uploads/http---cdn-cnn-com-cnnnext-dam-assets-181121164053-dolce-gabbana-shanghai-2.jpg
     quote: